 Document Your Strategy

 Although it takes time, writing down your strategy is very beneficial in creating useful content.
-According to the 2015 B2B Content Marketing Report, less than half (44%) of business-to-business marketers document their content marketing strategy.
+According to the B2B Content Marketing Report, less than half (44%) of business-to-business marketers document their content marketing strategy or how it supports other inbound marketing tactics.
 Here are a few questions to consider when documenting your strategy: